arthijayaraman-lab/crease_ga/docs/casestudy1.rst

    Figure 2.: Shows four 3 dimensional (3D) structures generated using the CASGAP **[1]** program.
 The 4 sets of structural features that were input to CASGAP to obtain the 3D structures are also shown.

 To generate representative 3D structures by using sets of structural features as an input, we use the CASGAP **[1]** program developed in the Jayaraman lab.
 CASGAP generates 3D structures of nanoparticles for a user defined distribution of particle size and shapes.
 The orientation of the nanoparticles can also by controlled by the user with a kappa (anisotropy) parameter.
-In this study the kappa parameter was set to 0 for all 3D structures which represents completely disordered nanoparticle orientations.
+In this study, the kappa parameter was set to 0 for all 3D structures which represents completely disordered nanoparticle orientations.

 Step 3:	Calculating Scattering Profiles for the 3D Structures Generated
 ---------------------------------------------------------------------